 For readability, only average judgments are given, as well as a summary of the relevant aspects of the inferential judgments (complete quantitative judgments are given when there is more than a 2-point difference in the judgments obtained for a given sentence).
 Raw data obtained during elicitation sessions are provided in the Supplementary Materials, and specialists are invited to consult them when relevant.
 Note in particular that inferential judgments need not be straightforward to summarize, in which case the raw data may be particularly informative.
 In addition, the raw data include a description by the consultant himself of salient differences in the realization of signs.
-Notations such as ASL, 34, 1550 a,e, 5 judgments indicate that the relevant sentences appeared in ASL video 34, 1550, that only sentences a and e (i.e. the first and the fifth) from that paradigm are transcribed, and that averages are computed on the basis of 5 judgments (if no letters followed 34, 1550, this would indicate that the entire paradigm was transcribed).
-When different inferential judgments were obtained on the same sentence, this is sometimes written with ratios, e.g. '3/5 judgments' referring to '3 judgments out of 5'.
+Notations such as ASL, 34, 1550 a.e., 5 judgments indicate that the relevant sentences appeared in ASL video 34, 1550, that only sentences a and e (i.e. the first and the fifth) from that paradigm are transcribed, and that averages are computed on the basis of 5 judgments (if no letters followed 34, 1550, this would indicate that the entire paradigm was transcribed).
+When different inferential judgments were obtained on the same sentence, this is sometimes written with ratios, e.g. '3/5 judgments' referring to '3 judgments out of 5' (since a given judgment may mention several possible readings, judgments may sum to more than 5 in this case.)

-1.4.2 Transcription conventions
+2.1.2 Transcription conventions